 Diabetes is the most common human endocrine disease and the term covers a group of metabolic disorders whose central feature is elevated blood glucose, or hyperglycemia.
 While treatments have advanced in recent years, severe complications still sadly exist.
-The current difficulties in managing and treating diabetes can result in a deterioration of mulitple tissue types, and severe complications can include: diabetic retinopathy and blindness, leg/foot ulcers and amputations, neuropathies, kidney failure, cardiovascular disease and heart attacks, and strokes.
+The current difficulties in managing and treating diabetes can result in a deterioration of multiple tissue types, and severe complications can include: diabetic retinopathy and blindness, leg/foot ulcers and amputations, neuropathies, kidney failure, cardiovascular disease and heart attacks, and strokes.

 Diabetes can be divided into two main patient types:

 The recent increase in prevalence of Type 2 diabetes among younger people, often accompanied by obesity, is a major source of concern for public health authorities as it implies significant increases in long-term healthcare costs.
-There is no cure for either IDDM or NIDDM and the effective treatment for both types hinges upon the tight regulation of blood glucose levels.
+There is no cure for either IDDM or NIDDM and the effective treatment for both type hinges upon the tight regulation of blood glucose levels.

 Sources: International Diabetes Federation, WHO & American Diabetes Association